EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

 	<string>development</string>
 ```

-> Note that since plugin version 5.1.8 the name of the file can either be `<YourAppName>.entitlements` or `app.entitlements`. `YourAppName` in the iOS folder name, see the path above.
+> Note that since plugin version 5.1.8 the name of the file can either be `<YourAppName>.entitlements` or `app.entitlements`. `YourAppName` is the iOS folder name, see the path above.

 #### Allow processing when a background push is received
 Open `app/App_Resources/iOS/Info.plist` and add this to the bottom: